Icinga/icinga2/doc/5-service-monitoring.md

     $ /opt/monitoring/plugins/check_snmp_int.pl --help

 Additional libraries may be required for some plugins.
-Please consult the plugin documentation and/or plugin provided README for installation instructions.
+Please consult the plugin documentation and/or the included README file for installation instructions.
 Sometimes plugins contain hard-coded paths to other components.
-Instead of changing the plugin it might be easier to create logical links which is (more) update-safe.
+Instead of changing the plugin it might be easier to create a symbolic link to make sure it doesn't get overwritten during the next update.

 Sometimes there are plugins which do not exactly fit your requirements.
-Either you'll modify an existing plugin or you'll write one by yourself.
+In that case you can modify an existing plugin or just write your own.

 ### <a id="service-monitoring-plugin-checkcommand"></a> CheckCommand Definition